 Yudi Herdiana joined Rekam Nusantara Foundation (RNF) as a Senior Advisor in 2019 with over 20 years of experience in marine conservation and fisheries.
 Yudi built his career in Wildlife Conservation Society Indonesia Program (WCS-IP) as a coral reef ecologist, whose tasks including conducting ecological surveys of coral reef, data analysis, data-based management, and geographic information system.
 Over the past 10 years, Yudi has been assigned as the WCS-IP Marine Program Manager and gained experiences in budgeting, human resource management, developing strategic planning programs, and fundraising.
 Yudi represents the RNF in supporting the government (MMAF) in developing systems, policies, and regulations in marine protected areas (MPAs) and fishery management.
 He has extensive experiences in coral reef ecosystem management, MPAs spatial planning, management and assessment of fisheries stock, management of database, and developing campaign material.
 He completed his master degree in Fisheries System and Modeling at the IPB University and is currently pursuing a joint-doctoral degree at the IPB University and Murdoch University.
 Yudi holds a license as Master Scuba Diver and enjoys diving and underwater photography and videography as hobby.

-Born in Garut 1982, Efin completed his bachelor degree in the Department of Marine Science of the Faculty of Fisheries and Marine Science, IPB University.
+Born in Garut on 31 August 1982, Efin completed his bachelor degree in the Department of Marine Science of the Faculty of Fisheries and Marine Science, IPB University.
 He continued his graduate degree in the Department of Coastal Resource and Small Island Management, IPB University.
-Efin has had over 15 years of experience in marine conservation, specifically in developing effective management for national parks; Karimunjawa and Taka Bonerate National Park as project implementation sites.
-He is a diver with a dive master certificate from the Scuba School International.
-Efin specializes in conducting monitoring for coral reef ecosystems, coral bleaching surveys, and involves in several coral reef ecosystem surveys in many areas in Indonesia.
+Efin has had over 15 years of experience in marine conservation, specifically in developing effective management for national parks, taking Karimunjawa and Taka Bonerate National Park as project implementation sites.
+He is a diver with a dive master certificate from the International Scuba School.
+Efin specializes in conducting monitoring for coral reef ecosystems, coral bleaching surveys, and was involved in several coral reef ecosystem surveys in many areas in Indonesia.

-In the past seven years, Efin contributes in conservation effort focusing specifically on sharks and rays.
-He helps the Indonesian government in supporting sharks and rays conservation policies including development of the first Non-Detriment Finding in Indonesia.
-He also supports the Indonesian government in the international conventions, i.e., Indian Ocean Tuna Commission (IOTC), CITES, and IUCN.
+In the past seven years, Efin has been immersed in conservation issues focusing specifically on sharks and rays.
+He helped the Indonesian government in supporting sharks and rays conservation policies, pushed for sharks and rays conservation efforts, and supported the Indonesian government in the international conventions, i.e., Indian Ocean Tuna Commission (IOTC), CITES, and IUCN.

 As a Project Leader in FRCI, Heidi leads the development of IKAN, an initiative in fisheries data collection and management.
 Currently, volunteers are collecting data of demersal fish (snapper, grouper, and threadfin bream), crabs, and sharks, using IKAN system.
 Data is collected using Android-based application by enumerators in several fish landing sites, such as Pati (Central Java), North Lombok (West Nusa Tenggara), and Pangkajene Islands (South Sulawesi).
 Her experiences in fisheries management projects/initiatives include the capacity in networking with various stakeholders, i.e., government, academics, and civil society organizations.
 Through IKAN, she actively engages fisheries stakeholders to support the development of fishery data in Indonesia.
 Tyas received her master degree in Marine Science from IPB University and is currently pursuing her doctoral degree in the University of Rostock, Germany, funded by the DAAD Doctoral Research Grant Programmes.